 A technique developed by astronomers to see clear images of stars is revolutionising eye care.
-Karen Hampson demonstrates how individual cells in the eye can be clearly imaged, allowing for diagnosis of disease several years earlier than current routine tests and new discoveries about eye health.
+Karen Hampson demonstrates how individual cells in the eye can be clearly imaged, allowing for diagnosis of disease several years earlier than current routine tests, and the new discoveries about eye health.

-Challenge the current practices used in airport security and police investigations with psychologists Thomas Ormerod and Coral Dando.
+Challenge the current practices used in airport security and police investigations with psychologist Thomas Ormerod.
 Take part in a series of mini-experiments and discover how new techniques for analysing behaviour and language are challenging prejudices and improving detection of threat, vulnerability, and deception.

 Sugar is the new fat